nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-03-31-business_applications.md

 Conversely, a downturn might indicate economic headwinds or a lack of confidence in the market.

-{% include takeaway-box.html bullet1="Business applications surged in 2020, indicating a COVID-19-driven boom in entrepreneurship and startup formation." bullet2="Nonstore retail and personal services sectors experienced the largest growth, highlighting the shift towards e-commerce and self-employment opportunities." bullet3="Monitoring business application trends is essential for understanding economic conditions and making informed decisions." bullet4="The rise in nonemployer business applications suggests an increasing trend towards gig work and independent contracting." bullet5="The long-term effects of the pandemic may include a continued increase in online businesses, remote work, and restructuring in retail and food services sectors." %}
+{% include takeaway-box.html bullet1="Business applications surged in 2020, indicating a COVID-19-driven boom in entrepreneurship and startup formation." bullet2="Nonstore retail and personal services sectors experienced the largest growth, highlighting the shift towards e-commerce and self-employment opportunities." bullet3="Monitoring business application trends is essential for understanding economic conditions and making informed decisions." bullet4="The rise in nonemployer business applications suggests an increasing trend towards gig work and independent contracting." bullet5="The long-term effects of the pandemic may include a continued increase in online businesses, remote work, and restructuring in the retail and food services sectors." %}

-Our analysis draws on data from the U.S. Census Bureau, specifically focusing on the "Business Formation Statistics" report.
+Our analysis draws on data from the U.S. Census Bureau, specifically their *Business Formation Statistics* report.

 This comprehensive dataset covers the period from 2004 to 2024, providing a rich, two-decade-long window into the ebb and flow of business applications across the United States.